-Works of Shinran, II: Teaching, Practice, and
+Works of Shinran, II: Teaching, Practice, and Realization (HR 4567)

-Realization

 Introduction to the teachings of Shinran through a study of his major treatise.
-Course will utilize the English translation to support the study of the original text.
+Course will focus on the doctrinal content of the text, making use of the English translation.
 HRPH 1614 Introduction to Shin Buddhist Thought, and at least one year of college level Japanese language study (minimal level: ability to use character dictionary), or instructor's permission is prerequisite to enrollment.
 Course is required for ministerial aspirants.
 Fulfills the Area Distribution Requirement for Area I.

-Works of Shinran, III: Teaching, Practice, and Realization, continued
+Works of Shinran, III: Teaching, Practice, and Realization, continued (HR 4568)

-Continuation of the study of Shinran's major treatise.
-Course will utilize the English translation to support the study of the original text.
+Continuation of the study of Shinran's major treatise focusing on the Japanese original.
 HR 4567 Works of Shinran, II is prerequisite to enrollment.
-Course is required for ministerial aspirants.
+Course is recommeded for ministerial aspirants.
 Fulfills the Area Distribution Requirement for Area I.